cvitter/Riak-TS-Data-Modeling/How Partition Keys Work.md

 ## The Ring and Consistent Hashing

 In order to write data to partitions in Riak TS those partitions need to have addresses.
-Riak TS's "Ring" is an a 160-bit integer address space:
+Riak TS's "Ring" is an a 160-bit integer address space.
+This means that each Riak TS cluster can have:

 ``` 0 - 2^160 ```